mfuu/vue-virtual-drag-list/README.md

   </a>
 </p>

-A virtual scrolling list component that can be sorted by dragging
+A virtual scrolling list component that can be sorted by dragging, [demo](https://mfuu.github.io/vue-virtual-drag-list/)